DataCanvasIO/Hypernets/docs/source/quick_start.md

 ## Getting started

-In current version, we provide `HyperKeras` and `HyperDT` two `HyperModel`, which can be used for hyper-parameter tuning and NAS for Keras and DT respectively.
+In current version, we provide `HyperKeras` and `HyperDT` two `HyperModel`, which can be used for hyper-parameter tuning and NAS for Keras and DeepTables respectively.

+DeepTables is a deep learning toolkit for tabular data, you can learn more here: https://github.com/DataCanvasIO/DeepTables

 Basically, the search of a model only needs 4 steps:
 * Step 1.
 Define `Search Space`